inflearn logo

 • OEE is a benchmarking tool that evaluates how close you are to 'perfect production,' which means operating at the highest possible speed without defects or downtime.

-• It is calculated as the product of three interdependent factors—availability, performance, and quality—and serves as a rigorous test where a drop in a single factor causes the overall efficiency to plummet.
+• It is calculated as the product of three interdependent factors—availability, performance, and quality—and serves as a rigorous test where a drop in a single factor causes a sharp decline in overall efficiency.

 • To improve OEE, we eliminate the six major losses (equipment failure, setup, idling/minor stops, reduced speed, initial defects, and process defects) that hinder availability, performance, and quality.

-• We must evolve beyond manual measurement for post-analysis purposes into an automated system (Visual OEE) that enables real-time response and immediate action.
+• We must evolve beyond manual measurements for post-analysis purposes into an automated system (Visual OEE) that enables real-time response and immediate action.

-• Achieving 85% OEE is the best investment for securing a factory's hidden production capacity without massive additional capital expenditure (CapEx).
+• Achieving 85% OEE is the best investment for securing a factory's hidden production capacity without significant additional capital expenditure (CapEx).

 📘[SECTION 03] In-depth Analysis and Execution Strategy for the Six Big Losses